tark-ignite/codegenie-2024/README.md

 **Curious to Know More:** [Click here](https://github.com/tark-ignite/codegenie-2024/discussions/1) for event details and schedules that will spark your excitement.

-**Hone Your Skills:** Eager to level up?
-[Follow this link](https://github.com/tark-ignite/codegenie-2024/discussions/2) for useful tips and tricks that will sharpen your coding skills.
+**Hone Your Skills:** [Follow this link](https://github.com/tark-ignite/codegenie-2024/discussions/2) for useful tips and tricks that will sharpen your coding skills.

-**Practice Makes Perfect:** Ready to challenge yourself?
-[Check this out](https://github.com/tark-ignite/codegenie-2024/discussions/3) for practice problems that will fuel your confidence.
+**Practice Makes Perfect:** [Check this out](https://github.com/tark-ignite/codegenie-2024/discussions/3) for practice problems that will fuel your confidence.

 **Questions?
-We’ve Got Answers:** Have something on your mind?
-[Post your question here](https://github.com/tark-ignite/codegenie-2024/discussions/4) and join the conversation.
+We’ve Got Answers:** [Post your question here](https://github.com/tark-ignite/codegenie-2024/discussions/4) and join the conversation.

 ## Follow Us